There are currently three ways potential disability applicants can apply for benefits:

-To get things started and apply for disability benefits, calling ahead to set up an appointment is the best option.
-Whether you call or walk in to an office, you will usually be given an appointment to be interviewed at a later date and time -- therefore, calling ahead to apply will generally be less frustrating.
+To get things started and apply for disability benefits, calling ahead to set up an appointment is the best option for many people.
+Whether you call or walk in to an office, you will usually be given an appointment to be interviewed at a later date and time; therefore, calling ahead to apply will generally be less frustrating.
 (Walk-in visits to the Social Security office can mean hours of waiting before one is seen.)
 After an appointment to apply for disability benefits has been made, you will either be interviewed in person at the local office, or, sometimes more conveniently, over the phone.

 Applying online may be the easiest way to get disability for some people, but for those who need help with their application, it leaves out face-to-face communication and the opportunity to ask questions.
 Applicants who need basic assistance in completing their paperwork are encouraged to apply in person.
 However, if you are able to use online applications easily and are able to educate yourself about the disability process, you may feel comfortable applying online.
 To learn how to fill out the various forms required to apply for Social Security or SSI disability, you may want to get a copy of Nolo's Guide to Social Security Disability, by former SSA medical consultant David Morton.

 Learn more about Filing for Social Security Disability.